Recreation, Parks, and Tourism

 • Global Perspectives

-HH 680 Holistic Health Internship Seminar (Units: 3)
+HH 680 Holistic Health and Wellness in Practice (Units: 3)

 Prerequisites: GE Areas A1*, A2*, A3*, and B4* all with grades of C- or better or permission of the instructor.

-Examination of the opportunities, strategies, and challenges of practicing and disseminating holistic health methods and perspectives.
+Examination of the opportunities, strategies, and challenges of practicing, applying and disseminating holistic health methods and perspectives.
+Develop skills to plan and lead holistic health events and engage in experiential learning in community.

 Course Attributes: